david-dick/crypt-urandom/README.md

     This call is a unbuffered sysread on non Win32 platforms that do not support [getrandom(2)](http://man.he.net/man2/getrandom) or equivalent.

+- `getrandom`

+    This function accepts an integer and returns a string of the same size filled with random data on platforms that implement [getrandom(2)](http://man.he.net/man2/getrandom).
+    It will throw an exception if the requested amount of random data is not returned.
+    This is NOT portable across all operating systems, but is made available if high-speed generation of random numbers is required.

 # DIAGNOSTICS

 - `No secure alternative for random number generation for Win32 versions older than W2K`